Renz is a digital technology enthusiast. He devotes his time to studying how these platforms can help make things work for us.

-Money mobility is becoming very vital nowadays especially that almost everything is going digital.
+Money mobility is becoming very vital nowadays, especially since almost everything is going digital.
 Thankfully we have a lot of apps on hand that can be utilized to facilitate such mobility.
-One of them is CIMB's digital banking app, which allows you to move around funds between accounts as well as to other banks.
+One of them is CIMB's digital banking app, which allows you to move funds between accounts as well as to other banks.

 What Is CIMB?

 CIMB stands for Commerce International Merchant Bankers, a bank originating in Malaysia.
 In 2019, CIMB started its banking presence here in the Philippines as one of the pioneers of digital banking.
 As a digital bank, CIMB allows you to open an account without being physically present, since the submission of documents and the entire know-your-customer (KYC) process can be done via its app.

 CIMB received attention when it partnered with GCash, one of the country's popular apps for digital wallet.
 With its Save Money feature, GCash allowed users to create a CIMB savings account (also known as GSave account) and to start saving with just a few taps on the app.

 As a digital enthusiast, I was able to immediately try the feature as soon as it was launched, and with over a year of experience, I'm sharing with you the ways to move money from CIMB to another bank in the Philippines.